edriverdv/edriverdv/README.md

 <br />
 <br />

-- 🔭 I’m currently working on, find a job!!
+ 🔭 I’m currently working on, find a job!!

-- 🌱 I’m currently still learning!!
+ 🌱 I’m currently still learning!!

-- 👯 I’m looking to collaborate on projects!!
+ 👯 I’m looking to collaborate on projects!!

-- 🤔 I’m looking for help with...
+ 🤔 I’m looking for help with new partners on new projects, to be involved in a team!

-- 💬 Ask me about ...
-- 📫 How to reach me: edriver.ddev@gmail.com
+ 📫 How to reach me: edriver.ddev@gmail.com
-- 😄 Pronouns: ...
-- ⚡ Fun fact: ...

 ### Main Technologies: